shadman-zoha/Smart-doorlock-app/README.md

 # Smart_DoorLock_Mobile_Application

-This system is a smart door system using a mobile application.
-The software allows the user to lock and unlock the door.
+This system is a smart door system using mobile application.
+The system allows the user to lock and unlock the door, user can saved a face into the system and also can check the unknown persons faces.
 This door is quite handy for the smart house in today's day.
 This is a flutter project for developing the door lock mobile application.

 ## User Interface